MarkDickinson/mvs38j_utils/mvs38j/README.txt

                   resolve an issue, or issue a NRD WTO for message automation to do something more intelligent with.

+MDMOVEDS.txt    - Move datasets selected via wildcard prefix from
+                  mutiple volsers to the dasd volser they should be on (a work in progress, bit working with limitations)

 MMPF.txt        - Marks Message Processing Facility
 MMPF_user_manual.odt - User manual for MMPF.
                   Marks message processing facility; I got sick of